thehimel/mac/latex/INSTALLATION_GUIDE.md

 1. Open any `.tex` file
 2. You should see LaTeX commands highlighted
 3. Check the Extensions sidebar - "LaTeX Workshop" should show as installed

 ---

+## Step 2B: Install TeXiFy-IDEA in PyCharm

+TeXiFy-IDEA is a LaTeX plugin for JetBrains IDEs (PyCharm, IntelliJ IDEA, etc.) that provides LaTeX editing and compilation support.

+### Verify Plugin Installation

+1. Open any `.tex` file in PyCharm
+2. You should see LaTeX syntax highlighting
+3. Check **Settings → Plugins** - TeXiFy-IDEA should show as installed and enabled
+4. Right-click on a `.tex` file - you should see LaTeX-related options in the context menu

+### Features

+TeXiFy-IDEA provides:
+- Syntax highlighting for LaTeX files
+- Auto-completion for LaTeX commands
+- Integrated PDF viewer
+- BibTeX support
+- Error highlighting and navigation
+- Structure view for documents

+---